-Building social-emotional skills includes thinking about a wide set of developmental skills, researchers and experts in child development have identified a range of attributes that constitute the social-emotional development from zero to five years of age listed below:
+As practitioners, you work on building social-emotional skills for the children and families you work with while thinking about a wide set of developmental skills.
+Researchers and experts in child development have identified a range of attributes that constitute the social-emotional development from zero to five years of age listed below:

 - Emotional development is the ability to recognize and understand our own feelings and actions, as well as those of other people; also, how our own thoughts, feelings, and actions affect ourselves and others. - Social interaction focuses on the relationships we share with others and is greatly shaped by our emotional development.
-As children develop socially, they learn to take turns, empathize with and help their friends, play together, and cooperate with others. - Self-regulation is the ability to express thoughts, feelings and behaviors in socially appropriate ways.
+As children develop socially, they learn to take turns, empathize with and help their friends, play together, and cooperate with others.

+- Self-regulation is the ability to express thoughts, feelings and behaviors in socially appropriate ways.
 Learning to calm down when angry and to use words instead of hitting is an example of self-regulation; other examples include keeping one's attention focused on a task, and working toward goals with persistence. - Co-regulation is the interactive process in which two people, such as an infant and a parent, respond to and shape each other's thoughts, feelings, and actions.
-Co-regulation helps both parents and children recognize and understand the other's reactions.
-Co-regulation also develops a crucial cycle of stimulation and rest that contributes to children's healthy social-emotional development.
-(Butler & Randall, 2012)
+Coregulation helps both parents and children recognize and understand the other's reactions.
+Co-regulation also develops a crucial cycle of stimulation and rest that contributes to children's healthy social-emotional development (Butler & Randall, 2012).